-The Corporation also has a \$70,000 subordinated credit agreement for its operations.
-The agreement expires on April 29, 2024 and becomes immediately due and payable in the event of a change in control.
+On April 28, 2023, the Corporation renegotiated its \$70,000 subordinated credit facility for its operations, mainly to extend the maturity date to April 29, 2025 (previously April 29, 2024).
+The agreement becomes immediately due and payable in the event of a change in control.
 The agreement is secured by a second ranking movable hypothec on the universality of assets, present and future, of the Corporation's Canadian, Mexican, Caribbean and European subsidiaries, subject to certain exceptions.
-The facility bears interest at bankers' acceptance rate plus a premium of 6.0% or at the financial institution's prime rate, plus a premium of 5.0%.
+The credit facility bears interest at bankers' acceptance rate plus a premium of 6.0% or at the financial institution's prime rate, plus a premium of 5.0%.
 Until October 29, 2023, an additional capitalizable premium of 3.75% will be added to the interest.
 Under the terms of the agreement, the Corporation is required to meet certain financial ratios and conditions.
 The Corporation benefits from a waiver of certain financial ratios and covenants from its lenders until October 29, 2023.
-As at January 31, 2023, and October 31, 2022, the credit facility was fully drawn.
+As at April 30, 2023, and October 31, 2022, the credit facility was fully drawn.